priyanshugandhi/ChatBot/README.md

 # ChatBot
-#it's an amazing chatbot and very pratical it is
+#it's an amazing chatbot and very practical it is

 ChatBot is a machine-learning based conversational dialog engine build in Python which makes it possible to generate responses based on collections of